xaviachristi/earthquake-monitor/planning/mvp.md

 - This document details the minimum viable product for the earthquake monitoring project

+## Solution Contents
+- Pipeline from API to cloud hosted storage
+- Dashboard that integrates with storage
+- Alert system
+- Report generation
+- Sibscription service

 ## Solution Characteristics
 - Solution hosted in the cloud

 ## Pipeline
 - Extract, transform and load module
 - Load module must output data that can be used by notifications service
 - Pipeline script
-- Lambderised
-- Continually ran
+- Containerised
+- Ran on continous schedule

 ## API
 - API for querying historical earthquake data